 • Invite Questions:

 Any conversations with employees will benefit from having a question and answer section.
 Their questions will tell you if they have understood what you have said.
-See our new line manager’s guide to one-to-one meetings.

 • Always Summarise:

 By re-visiting the main points of your conversation, you can emphasise the message and ensure all parties are aware of what to do next.